Your Pool is Only as Beautiful as its Surroundings

 - screening trees or fencing for privacy

-We know that it’s often the elements that you don’t see (or don’t know about) which will have a significant impact on your budget.
+We know that it’s often the elements that you don’t see (or don’t know about) that will have a significant impact on your budget.
 One key item that we’ll help you with is where to place your pool.
 Often there are many options, but we invite you to consider the following:

 - Views from the pool - Your view from the pool to entertaining areas and through your gardens